Updated - 04/14/2017 Originally Posted - 07/29/2014

 How do you get reviews on Google My Business?

 While it is not feasible for every business to directly contact customers and clients to ask for a review, those businesses who can – Should!
-And more than asking for a review, businesses should send a direct link to the actual review form to make it super simple for customers to review the business on your Google My Business page, especially for businesses who serve local customers.Ask customers to review your business online & give them a direct link to make it easy!
+And more than asking for a review, businesses should send a direct link to the actual review form to make it super simple for customers to review the business on your Google My Business page, especially for businesses who serve local customers.How to create a Google My Business review link pre-filled with 5 stars and ask for reviews!
 Click To Tweet

 After completing a project at WebWorks of KC, we send a simple thank you follow-up email to clients.
 After thanking new clients, we wrap up the email by a asking for a review on our Google My Business listing.